gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

 Search Index Tier
 ^^^^^^^^^^^^^^^^^

-{morpheus} uses ElasticSearch to store data for searching, a default instance is installed by the stand-alone installer.
+|morpheus| uses ElasticSearch to store data for searching, a default
+instance is installed by the stand-alone installer.
 To provide redundancy and scalability an external ElasticSearch cluster is needed.
 To disable the creation of the internal ElasticSearch instance set the